aus10powell/aus10powell.github.io/_posts/2020-05-26-poizon-plants.markdown

     </figure>
 * **Training**
 Augmentation is quit helpful for this use-case.
 Shift and rotation especially.
 But I came across a moment when my validation accuracy would reach a certain point around 70% where it wouldn't get better; but it wouldn't get worse either.
 This is due to the rookie mistake of augmenting the validation data as well as the training data.
-    * **GPUs** With several thousand images, the realization I came to was that: While you *can* train a lot of images on a laptop CPU, it's going to kill the momentum of a project.

 * **A fair comparison:**
     <figure class="half">